dgarroDC/CustomShipLogModes/README.md

 Returns the `ScreenPromptList` of the "Mark on HUD" rectangle, initially empty (no prompts), so you could add your prompts.

 In the vanilla Map Mode this is used for the "Mark Location on HUD"/"Remove HUD Marker" prompt, but of course you could use it for whatever you want.

+---
+`public List<ShipLogEntryListItem> GetItemsUI()`

+Returns the list of all `ShipLogEntryListItem` used to display the items in order from top to bottom.
+All UI items are returned, including the ones that aren't currently used to display elements, and in fact **14** items are always returned even if the description field is used (that only allows **7** items to be displayed at most), because the others items are never destroyed when creating the list (this detail isn't probably relevant to you but just in case).

+---
+`public int GetIndexUI(int index)`

+Returns the index of the UI item used to display the item with the given `index`, or `-1` if the item with `index` isn't currently displayed (because of scrolling).
+This could be combined with `GetItemsUI`.
+For example, `itemListWrapper.GetItemsUI()[itemListWrapper.GetIndexUI(itemListWrapper.GetSelectedIndex())]` returns the `ShipLogEntryListItem` of the currently selected item.